Everyone Deserves a Fair Shot in East Palo Alto: Bridging Crosstown Gaps in Educational and Health Equity

 Across town, the division of Pulmonary, Allergy & Critical Care Medicine (PACCM) founded the Critical Care Diversity Council in 2019 to address healthcare disparities in their practice and their local area.

-“It emerged in the wake of the Black Lives Matter protests,” Andrea Jonas, MD, recalls.
+“It emerged in the wake of the Black Lives Matter protests,” Clinical Assistant Professor Andrea Jonas, MD, recalls.
 “It was our answer to address healthcare disparities in our community.
 How could we be part of the solution?”

 The Critical Care Diversity Council’s work took on new meaning right away as the COVID-19 pandemic reached the Bay Area.
 Diversity Council members wanted to connect with local underserved minority groups, such as African American and Latino/a/x populations, who were disproportionately impacted by the pandemic nationwide.
 Members of these communities, such as many who live in East Palo Alto, wanted answers they could trust, and Eastside agreed to use their trusted role in that community to connect locals with Stanford doctors.